yoonpk147/qtm151_fall_2023/README.md

 ## Basic Setup

-Go to "Computing Environment" and follow:
+Go to "computing_environment" and follow:

 - GITHUB 1 – Getting Started
 - Installing Python Using Anaconda